jebikoh/JTX/README.md

 # JTX

-This is my long term offline phyiscally-based ray tracer (building it as I go through Physically Based Rendering, 4th edition)
+This is my version of PBRT that I am writing as I go through PBRT 4th edition.

 Current progress is being written in these repositories:
 - [JTXLib](https://github.com/jebikoh/jtxlib)